Iwo Jima: U.S. nuclear arms base

 Between 1956 and 1959, it is claimed that US Military forces stored at least one nuclear weapon at Iwo Jima, with some nuclear components being stored on the island until 1966.
 This made Iwo Jima one of several islands hosting nuclear weapons during the US Military Occupation of Japan.

 The claim was initially made by authors at the Bulletin of the Atomic Scientists, parsing heavily redacted declassified documents.

 On December 12, 1999, U.S. Under Secretary for Defense Policy Walter Slocombe told The New York Times, "Our position is that there have been no violations of our obligations under the security treaty and related arrangements."

-Norris, Arkin and Burr, authors at the Bulletin of Atomic Scientists, however concluded:
+Norris, Arkin and Burr, authors at the Bulletin of the Atomic Scientists, however, concluded:

 There were nuclear weapons on Chichi Jima and Iwo Jima (Iwo To)...
 Chichi Jima, Iwo Jima, and Okinawa were under U.S. occupation, that the bombs stored on the mainland lacked their plutonium and/ or uranium cores...
 This elaborate stratagem maintained the technicality that the United States had no nuclear weapons "in Japan."